 \section{Tracked Capabilities in Scala}

 Informally, a capability is a value ``of interest''.
-For instance, a file handle, an access permission token, or a mutable data structure all make sense as capabilities.
-But the pair \lstinline|("hello", "world!")| is just a value, not a capability.
-Often capabilities are associated with effects.
-For instance, a file handle gives access to the effect of reading or writing it.
+Examples include a file handle, an access-permission token, and a mutable data structure; by contrast, the pair \lstinline|("hello", "world!")| is just a value, not a capability.
+Capabilities are often associated with effects: a file handle, for example, grants the effect of reading or writing the file.

-In Scala 3 one can designate a value as a capability by making the type of the value extend directly or indirectly a standard trait \lstinline|Capability|.
-For instance, a \lstinline|File| can be declared to be a capability like this: \begin{code} class File(path: String) extends ExclusiveCapability \end{code} Here, \lstinline|ExclusiveCapability| is a subtrait of \lstinline|Capability| that prevents concurrent accesses.
+In Scala~3, one designates a value as a capability by making its type extend, directly or indirectly, the standard trait \lstinline|Capability|.
+We can declare \lstinline|File| as a capability like this: \begin{code} class File(path: String) extends ExclusiveCapability \end{code} Here, \lstinline|ExclusiveCapability| is a subtrait of \lstinline|Capability| that prevents concurrent access.